fferikvalik/monty-hall/README.md

 # Monty Hall Problem Simulator

+**This C++ program is now cross-platform!**

-This C++ program simulates the famous Monty Hall problem, a probability puzzle based on a game show scenario.
+This program simulates the famous Monty Hall problem, a probability puzzle based on a game show scenario.

 ## Description